marcusberro/mongo-dumper/README.md

 **Under construction project**

 Mongo-dumper provides ground for writing Node.js code focused on dumping and restoring Mongo Databases.
-It is based on the concept of a Dumper, a vehicle designed for carrying bulk material, often on building sites.
-We provide some kinds of Dumpers: DatabaseToFileDumper, FileToDatabaseDumper(TODO) and DatabaseToDatabaseDumper(TODO).
-In other words, load a Dumper with settings and call transport() to make it happen.
+It is based on the concept of a Dumper, a vehicle designed for carrying bulk material.
+Considering that idea, we provide some kinds of Dumpers:
+- DatabaseToFileDumper
+- FileToDatabaseDumper(TODO)
+- DatabaseToDatabaseDumper(TODO)
+In other words, load a Dumper with settings and call transport() to make it happen!

 ## Awesome features
 * **single instance and replica set support** - make a hot backup on them